idunmore/cesil/README.md

 Usage is simple:

+*If you installed via pip or pipx:*

+    cesil filename

+*If you installed manually or are running source directly:*

     python3 cesil.py filename

 This will run the CESIL program contained in the file "filename".
 Any output will be displayed on the console.

 For full usage details, enter:

+    cesil --help

+or:

     python3 cesil.py --help

 That will display the complete built-in help, along with options: